Gas hob buying guide

-Gas hobs are the most common type of hob you'll find in UK kitchens.
-Find out if this popular hob is best for your kitchen.
+Gas hobs are still the most common type of hob you'll find in UK kitchens.
+Find out if this kind of hob is best for your kitchen.

-If you already know the kind of hob you're looking for, go straight to our hob reviews for full test results for more than 30 hobs.
+Read on for more details on the pros and cons of gas and gas-on-glass hobs.
+If you already know what you're looking for, head straight to our hob reviews for full lab results for more than 100 hobs.

 Gas hob pros and cons

-• Starting prices tend to be higher than basic electric hobs
+- Starting prices can be higher than basic electric hobs

 Conventional gas hobs

-While most standard gas hobs are four-zoned manual ignition hobs as described above, it's worth shopping around for bigger sizes - up to 90cm wide - and extra features.
-You'll find gas hobs available with five rings (see below), child-safe controls as well as auto-ignition.
+While most standard gas hobs are four-zone auto-ignition hobs as described above, you can also shop around for extra features.
+Some come in bigger sizes – up to 90cm wide.
+You'll find some gas hobs available with an extra fifth ring, an extra-fast wok burner and child-safe controls.